OleksiyRudenko/a-tiny-JS-world/README.md

     - Each object has legs, hands (optional, naturally), a name, is of certain gender and also can say something relevant, like "meow" or "Hello Jenny!".
  1. List inhabitants.
-Each list entry should like `human; John; male; 2; 2; Hello world!`
+Each list entry should be like `human; John; male; 2; 2; Hello world!`
     - if inhabitant has no hands then skip it or report `0` or `undefined` - up to you